 You won’t want to pass up the opportunity to visit Witzgall Orchards in Bay City.
 Famous for being the only cider mill in town, this orchard is open from September through November, and it features more than 40 different varieties of apples.

 While their apples are fresh, crisp, and delicious, it’s the warm cider and caramel apples that are the true highlight of this experience.
+Be sure to check out other apple orchards in the area.

 Celebrate Oktoberfest in Frankenmuth